SAP-samples/cap-service-integration-codejam/exercises/07-add-cds-definitions/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

 1. Does the diagram above make sense?
 How do you visualize the different layers and components of your CAP services?
 Do you have a different approach?

+1. After [creating a projection on the external service](#create-a-projection-on-the-external-service) where you added content in `srv/external/index.cds`, we noted that there was no difference in what was served, after the CAP server restart - the "Loaded model from N file(s)" message didn't show this new file.
+Do you know why that was?

 ---